rems-project/cn-tutorial/src/tutorial.md

 ### First example

-For a first example, let's look at the simple function `add`, below, which takes two `int` arguments, `x` and `y`, and returns their sum.
+For a first example, let's look at a simple arithmetic function: `add`, shown below, takes two `int` arguments, `x` and `y`, and returns their sum.

 include_example(exercises/0.c)

-In C `x+y` is only safe to execute when it is guaranteed that the result of the addition can be represented at type `int`: `x` and `y` are signed integers, and signed integer overflow and underflow are undefined behaviour (UB) in C. Running CN on the example therefore raises an error:
+Running CN on the example produces an error message:
 ```
 cn exercises/0.c
 [1/1]: add